Norfolk Redevelopment & Housing Authority

 Official Application

-Apply directly through the official Norfolk Redevelopment & Housing Authority portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Norfolk Redevelopment & Housing Authority directly at (757) 623-1111 to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 WARNING: DO NOT PAY ANYONE TO APPLY FOR HOUSING